LucOuelletteEngPhys/Image-Colourizer---FPGA-Project/README.md

 ## Overview
-Multi-module FPGA-based image colourizer that reads grayscale image data from BRAM, computes weighted RGB colour components from user input, and streams pixel data to host over UART.
+Multi-module FPGA-based image colourizer that reads grayscale image data from BRAM, computes weighted RGB colour components from user input and streams pixel data to a host computer over UART.
+The design shown here is the colourizer core, made up of the command_encoder module for interpreting user input from UART receiver, pixel_colourizer module for calculation of RGB weights, reading pixel data from memory, and "colouring" pixels.
+The system was successfully implemented on hardware.

 ## Design Principles
-- System-level RTL Architecture
+- FSM + Datapath RTL Design
 - FSM-Controlled dataflow
 - Backpressure and flow control
+- System-level RTL Architecture
+- System-level Integration
 - Hardware validation on FPGA

 ## Architecture
-(add block diagram)

 ## Design/Implementation Tools
 - SystemVerilog